Back to Faculty Directory

 Research Interests:

-Renato Zanetti specializes in estimation of complex dynamical systems and autonomous onboard navigation.
-He joined the UT faculty in 2017.
-Prior to joining UT he worked at the C.S.
-Draper Laboratory and at the NASA Johnson Space Center for more than nine years, where he contributed to the successful design and flight of numerous autonomous space navigation systems.
+Renato Zanetti specializes in the estimation of complex dynamical systems and autonomous onboard navigation.
+He began his career at C.S.
+Draper Laboratory and later worked at NASA’s Johnson Space Center, where he contributed to the design and flight of advanced space navigation systems.
+In 2017, he joined the University of Texas faculty, and after several years in academia, he continued his industry involvement at Blue Origin, where he supported the development of autonomous spacecraft navigation systems.